1810 Royal Montrose Golf Club

 3rd A Simpson, Carnoustie 76 £4

 The present Medal Course, managed by the Montrose Golf Links, owes much to a design by Willie Park Jnr. in 1903.
-He had made alterations to a layout by the Mercantile Club two years earlier in which Old Tom Morris had advised.
+He had made alterations to a layout by the Mercantile Club two years earlier advised by Old Tom Morris.